jmrodri/cat-osb-f2f-2017/README.md

 **Service Meshes**

 Ex: App running in CloudFoundry, service (DB) running in kube.
 Want to bind to that service.
-What's involved in making sure we can reach/talk to eachother, and authenticate the parties?
+What's involved in making sure we can reach/talk to each other, and authenticate the parties?
 How is istio involved?
 Issues with separate istio control planes.